Stratford, Prince Edward Island

-Stratford is a town located in Queens County, Prince Edward Island.
+Stratford is a town located in Queens County, Prince Edward Island, Canada.

 Situated immediately southeast of the city of Charlottetown, Stratford recorded a population of 10,927 in the 2021 census.
 The town is the third-largest municipality in the province and has experienced population growth in recent decades since improvements were made to the Hillsborough River Bridge connecting the town with Charlottetown.

 Amalgamation

 Southport was incorporated in 1972, with a main road named "Stratford Road," after the secondary name that had competed with Southport as the village name more than a century earlier.

 On April 1, 1995, the incorporated communities of Bunbury, Cross Roads, Keppoch-Kinlock, and Southport amalgamated to form the Town of Stratford.
 At the same time, the amalgamated Stratford annexed a small portion of the Lot 48 township.
 The legislation designated the new town as Charlottetown South but that name did not survive long and the town's renaming became controversial as municipal leaders opted to choose a name that had no historic connection to the predecessor constituent communities.
 It is derived from the Stratford Road, a 4 km suburban road connecting Bunbury via Southport with Cross Roads.
 When the provincial government decided to amalgamate the communities around Southport into a town in 1995, a vote of residents on the new municipality's name resulted in the choice of "Stratford."

 Stratford's constituent communities each have had slightly different development patterns.
-The shoreline of the Hillsborough River in Southport was historically a cottage area for city residents, with cottage development proceeding to Keppoch during the post-war era.
+The shoreline of the Hillsborough River in Southport was historically a cottage area for city residents, with cottage development proceeding to Keppoch during the postwar era.
 Cross Roads, Bunbury, Rosebank and Kinlock were historically agricultural communities.